microsoft/launchapp-tag-maker/README.md

-launchapp-tag-maker
+LaunchApp Tag Maker
 ===================

 LaunchApp Tag Maker allows you to ceate NFC tags which can launch any apps available at ​http://www.windowsphone.com/ or apps that you installed youself.